Find Affordable College Courses

 Read full report on Political Science & Government at East Carolina University

-Appalachian State University ranked #10 on this year’s Best Political Science & Government Bachelor’s Degree Schools in North Carolina list.
-Located in the town of Boone, Appalachian State is a public school with a very large student population.
+Appalachian State University came in at #10 in this year’s edition of the Best Political Science & Government Bachelor’s Degree Schools in North Carolina ranking.
+Located in the distant town of Boone, Appalachian State is a public school with a very large student population.

 Political Science majors at Appalachian State take out an average of $20,428 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $198.